 The Laplace transform, however, does exist in many cases.
-We will show that the Laplace transform of a function exists if the function does not grow too quickly and has no bad discontinuities.
+In Subsection 6.1.3, we will show that the Laplace transform of a function exists provided the function does not grow too quickly and does not possess bad discontinuities.

-Properties of the Laplace Transform
+6.1.2 Properties of the Laplace Transform